rust-lang/rfcs/text/0000-container-leak.md

 It creates more API surface area that needs to be rationalized with future idioms, just like this RFC is attempting to do for `into_raw`/`from_raw` with `NonNull<T>`.
 As an example, if a future Rust stabilizes another even more appropriate pointer type then it would need to be fit into this scheme.

+It introduces more APIs so users have to choose the right one for their usecase instead of just trying to make the only option available work for them.
+With clear guidance in the documentation for these methods and similarities in their design this shouldn't be an issue in practice.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives